logzilla/mcp-logzilla-docs-old/README.md

 - `admin://document/{document_id}` - Same functionality with administrative privileges

 ### MCP Tools

-The server provides the following tools for document search and management:

 #### `search_for_documents`
 Search for documents using query text with metadata results only.